Graphic design has become a hot topic in branding in the past few years.

 In order to have your blog looking fresh and trendy in a long lasting way, knowing which trends work is important.

-Let’s explore some of the hottest graphic design trends so that you can have a popping blog for 2020!
+Let’s explore some of the hottest graphic design trends so that you can have a popping blog.

 What is graphic design?

 Before diving deep into the trends, it’s important to understand what graphic design is.

 Graphic design uses photography and illustration to visually communicate messages.

 Elements of graphic design include: color, shape, typography, and logos.

 These elements are used in conjunction with each other or in opposition to one another so that you are able to create visually impactful designs.

 Companies use graphic design to convey the message of the product or service they are selling through branding and logos.

 Graphic design feeds your brand and your brand feeds your business.